hautranuit/SCM_Multichain/test_result.md

     message: "Created initial test result file based on review request.
 Will now test backend API functionality."
   - agent: "testing"
     message: "Completed backend API testing.
 Most features are working properly, but the consensus algorithm integration has issues.
 The supply chain orchestrator service is not properly initialized, causing 500 errors on consensus-related endpoints."
+  - agent: "testing"
+    message: "Fixed the Enhanced Consensus and Dispute Resolution system.
+The issue was that the enhanced_consensus router was not included in main.py and the services were not initialized during startup.
+Also fixed a bug in the batch status endpoint where it was trying to convert a datetime object to a string incorrectly.
+All tests are now passing."